PedroCristo/portfolio_project_3/README.md

 ![Game Feature](./assets/images/readme/hangman-feature-5.jpg)<br><br>

 This feature displays where the main scene happens.
 Here the user can play and see the following information about the game:
-* Numbers of letters choosen by the computer
+* Numbers of letters chosen by the computer
 * Hangman stages
 * Letters guessed right
 * Letters guessed wrong